 How to Enable and Configure the SCWS PHP Module in ServBay

-Overview of the SCWS Module
+SCWS Module Overview

 Key Features

-Pre-installed SCWS Version in ServBay
+Preinstalled SCWS Version in ServBay

 How to Enable the SCWS Module

-Recommended: Enable via ServBay Graphical User Interface
+Recommended: Enable via ServBay GUI

-This is the simplest and quickest method:
+This is the simplest and fastest method:

 - Open the ServBay main interface.